Time needed: 15 minutes.

 To have an extended list of Operating Systems to choose from, you can connect your Pi to the internet with an ethernet cable or via your WiFi network.
 To establish a WiFi connection , click at the “Wifi networks” button to enter your credentials before continuing this tutorial.

-So, if you have an internet connection (optional), you can choose among more operating systems and should see following window :
+So, if you have an internet connection (optional), you can choose among more operating systems.
+You should see following window :

 We select “Raspberry Pi OS Full” (first of the list) and click on “Install”.